Compliance and audit trail

 - Germany

 When direct access is on, the Cancel Now button sits on every screen of the flow.
-One click takes the customer straight to either the automated cancel path or the manual cancellation request path, depending on the subscription shape.
+One click takes the customer to either the automated cancel path or the manual cancellation request path, depending on the subscription shape.
 The widget never inserts retention friction — survey, offer, confirm — between that click and the result screen.

 What gets logged